 Now it is possible to add a battery backup system to your existing sump pump.
 Here the device acts as a sensor between the household electrical supply and your sump pump.

 You plug the sump pump into the battery backup unit, then permanently wire battery cables from your battery into the unit, which provides a trickle charge to the battery.
 When the power goes out, the sensor will draw from the battery to keep the pump running.
 Bear in mind that this wall-mounted system will have to be close enough that the original cord from your sump pump reaches it, and the battery needs to be mounted within cable-length.

 Now if you choose to go this route, you’ll have to replace the batter every three years or so.
 As a battery trickle charges, recharging becomes less and less efficient.

 Be safe!
 Hand it Over to The Plumbing Source

 Obviously, you have options when it comes to making sure your sump pump works even when the power is out.
 The easiest way to solve your battery backup dilemma is to hire a trusted professional with years of experience installing, maintaining and repairing sump pumps.

 That’s where we come in!
-Call The Plumbing Source to learn more about servicing and/or replacing your worn-out sump pump, and be sure to ask about having a batter backup in place.
+Call The Plumbing Source to learn more about servicing and/or replacing your worn-out sump pump, and be sure to ask about having a battery backup in place.
 You’ll be glad you did!